-A study based on 1996 to 2006 NHANES data from 2,587 adults aged 20 to 45 years found overall lipid screening rates of <50 percent.42 Screening rates varied based on the presence of cardiovascular risk factors.
-Lipid testing rates was 68 percent in those with CHD or CHD equivalents, 47 percent in those with \geq 2 risk factors, 45 percent in those with one risk factor, and 42 percent in those with no known risk factors.
-The presence of CHD or CHD equivalent was associated with increased likelihood of screening compared with presence of no risk factors (relative risk 1.5; 95 percent confidence interval 1.1 to 2.2).
+A study based on 1996 to 2006 National Health and Nutrition Examination Survey data from 2,587 adults ages 20 to 45 years found overall lipid screening rates of less than 50 percent.
+Screening rates varied based on the presence of cardiovascular risk factors.
+Lipid testing rates were 68 percent in adults with CHD or CHD equivalents, 47 percent in those with two or more risk factors, 45 percent in those with one risk factor, and 42 percent in those with no known risk factors.
+The presence of CHD or a CHD equivalent was associated with increased likelihood of screening compared with presence of no risk factors (relative risk, 1.5 [95% confidence interval (CI), 1.1 to 2.2]).
 In addition, women were more likely to have undergone screening compared with men.
-Among those with a CHD or CHD equivalent, two or more risk factors, one, or no risk factors, screening rates for women were 69 percent, 53 percent, 36 percent, and 30 percent, respectively.^{4,43} A study based on a 2005 United States National Ambulatory Medical Care survey found disparities in rates of lipid screening in adults \geq 20 years of age, with higher rates in whites (40%) versus blacks (33%) or Hispanics (39%).44 Results were not reported separately for younger adults.
+Among women with CHD or a CHD equivalent, two or more risk factors, one risk factor, or no risk factors, screening rates were 69, 53, 52, and 49 percent, respectively; corresponding rates for men were 64, 38, 36, and 30 percent, respectively.
+A study based on a 2005 National Ambulatory Medical Care Survey found disparities in rates of lipid screening in adults age 20 years and older, with higher rates in whites (40%) versus blacks (33%) or Hispanics (39%).
+Results were not reported separately for younger adults.

-Healthy People 2020 has set a target screening rate of 82 percent screening rate within the last five years for age >18 years (increased from 75% in 2008).45
+Healthy People 2020 has set a target screening rate of 82 percent within the last 5 years for persons older than age 18 years (an increase from 75% in 2008).
+45